 There are two standard sound transducer types, Piezoelectric and Electromagnetic (’EM’).
-These transducers are a more robust solution for the customer from a piezo disk.
+These transducers are a more robust solution for the customer from a piezoelectric disk.

-- Like a piezo disk, they need to be driven from a simple PC Board circuit
+- Like a piezoelectric disk, they need to be driven from a simple PC Board circuit

 - They are packaged in SMD, Thru-Hole or wire leaded housings.